Mamenzul/htmx_go_tailwind_starter_windows/README.md

-# Fullstack Go HTMX App with Tailwind
+# Fullstack Go HTMX App with Tailwind for Windows

 This application is a fullstack Go application with HTMX and Tailwind CSS.
 There is `hot-reloading` for changes between html and style changes.
-The Go server files are built into a single distributable file located in `/tmp/main`.
+The Go server files are built into a single distributable file located in `/tmp/main.exe`.
 The HTML and CSS files are built to `./public/**/*`.

 ## Prerequisites